isaac-webb/CS-1331/packages/README.md

 * We're only allowed to use a name once
 * All of our classes have access to every other class in that directory

 As you can probably imagine, this can get very out of hand very quickly.
-With larger chunks of code not making packages can make life difficult for us.
+With larger chunks of code, not making packages can make life difficult for us.

 ## How do we create a package?
 Creating a package is actually really easy!
 It involves a couple of steps: